shopware/docs/guides/plugins/plugins/framework/filesystem/filesystem.md

 ## Prerequisites

-This guide is built upon both the [Plugin base guide](../../plugin-base-guide) as well as the [Add custom service guide](../../plugin-fundamentals/add-custom-service).
+This guide is built upon both the [Plugin base guide](../../plugin-base-guide) and the [Add custom service guide](../../plugin-fundamentals/add-custom-service).

 ## Flysystem overview

 The Flysystem enables your plugin to read and write files through a common interface.
 There are several default namespaces/directories that are available, for example:

-* One for general private files of the shop: invoices, delivery notes
+* One for private files of the shop: invoices, delivery notes
-* One for general public files: product pictures, media files
+* One for public files: product pictures, media files
 * One for theme files
 * One for sitemap files
 * One for bundle assets files

 However, every plugin/bundle gets an own namespace that should be used for private or public plugin files.
 These are automatically generated during the plugin installation.
-The namespace is prefixed with the [Snake case](https://en.wikipedia.org/wiki/Snake_case) plugin name followed by `filesystem` `.` `private` or `plugin`.
-For our example plugin this would be
+The namespace is prefixed with the [Snake case](https://en.wikipedia.org/wiki/Snake_case) plugin name followed by `filesystem` `.` `private` or `public`.
+For our example plugin, this would be

-* `swag_example_plugin.filesystem.public` for public plugin files
+* `swag_basic_example.filesystem.public` for public plugin files
-* `swag_example_plugin.filesystem.private` for private plugin files
+* `swag_basic_example.filesystem.private` for private plugin files

 ## Use filesystem in a service

-To make use of the filesystem we register a new service, which helps to read and write files to the filesystem.
+To make use of the filesystem, we register a new service, which helps to read and write files to the filesystem.

 ```php
 // <plugin root>/src/Service/ExampleFilesystemService.php